INIT-SGGW/HackArena2.0-MonoTanks-Rust/README.md

     ///
     /// # Default Behavior
     /// By default, this method performs no action.
 You can override it to
-    /// implement any post-game behavior, such as logging, updating agent strategies,
-    /// or other clean-up tasks.
+    /// implement any post-game behavior, such as logging or other clean-up tasks.
     ///
     /// # Notes
     /// - This method is optional to override, but it can be useful for handling